Acuant/AndroidSDKV11/README.md

 			val aspectRatio: Float
 			val rawBytes: ByteArray
 		}

+	If the sharpness value is greater than 50, then the image is considered sharp (not blurry).
+If the glare value is 100, then the image does not contain glare.
+If the glare value is 0, then image contains glare.

+	Preferably, the image must be sharp and not contain glare to get best results in authentication and data extraction.
+When the image has glare, low sharpness, or both, retake the image.

+	 Acuant recommends against modifying and/or compressing the resulting AcuantImage.image before uploading.
+Modifying and/or compressing the AcuantImage.image may negatively affect authentication and data extraction results.

 **Note:** If you are using an independent orchestration layer, then make sure you supply AcuantImage.rawBytes not just AcuantImage.image.